woo2071/tabpfn-extensions/README.md

 <img src="tabpfn_summary.webp" width="650" alt="TabPFN Summary">

-## 📋 Overview

-TabPFN Extensions is a collection of utilities and extensions for [TabPFN](https://github.com/priorlabs/tabpfn), a foundation model for tabular data.
-These extensions enhance TabPFN's capabilities with:

-- 🧪 **Post-hoc ensembles**: Combine multiple TabPFN models for better performance
+## 🛠️ Available Extensions

+- **post_hoc_ensembles**: Improve performance with model combination
-- 🔍 **Interpretability**: Understand model decisions with SHAP and feature selection
+- **interpretability**: Explain TabPFN predictions with SHAP values and feature selection
-- 🎯 **Hyperparameter optimization**: Automatically tune TabPFN for best results
-- 🔄 **Adaptation tools**: Convert classifiers to regressors and handle multi-class problems
+- **many_class**: Handle classification with more classes than TabPFN's default limit
+- **classifier_as_regressor**: Use TabPFN's classifier for regression tasks
+- **hpo**: Automatic hyperparameter tuning for TabPFN
-- 🌳 **Tree-based ensembles**: Combine TabPFN with decision trees and random forests
+- **rf_pfn**: Combine TabPFN with decision trees and random forests
+- **unsupervised**: Data generation and outlier detection

+Detailed documentation for each extension is available in the respective module directories.

 ## ⚙️ Installation